 In 1868, the Ca’Foscari University was founded as the ‘Scuola Superiore di Commercio’ (Advanced School for Commerce).
 It was the first Italian institution with an advanced education in Business and Economics.
 Today, the Ca’ Foscari University teaches approximately 20,000 students and covers four large scientific and cultural areas: Economics, Foreign Languages and Literatures, Humanities and Sciences.
 It also offers English-taught programmes and double/joint degrees, thanks to the numerous cooperation agreements with European and extra-European institutions and universities.
 Which student wouldn’t love to follow an Erasmus program or something similar in Venice?

-INSIDER TIP: In 2018, the Ca’Foscari University celebrates its 150th anniversary with several events and exhibitions.
-The celebration starts with the official inauguration of the academic year at Teatro La Fenice.
-Other activities include classes by Nobelprize winners for the best students, the opening of new locations abroad (in India, Turkey, Russia and Belgium), a Kids University and scientific projects on the patrimony of Ca’Foscari.
-Many cultural events are open to the public such as Art Night, a Short Film Festival, theatre and exhibitions such as ‘Art in the Dunhuang Grottoes’ in cooperation with a Chinese university.
-You can also follow one of their guided tours, organized by Ca’ Foscari Tour.
+INSIDER TIP: In 2018, the Ca’Foscari University celebrated its 150th anniversary with several events and exhibitions.
+The celebration started with the official inauguration of the academic year at Teatro La Fenice.
+Other activities included classes by Nobelprize winners for the best students, the opening of new locations abroad (in India, Turkey, Russia and Belgium), a Kids University and scientific projects on the patrimony of Ca’Foscari.
+Many cultural events were open to the public such as Art Night, a Short Film Festival, theatre and exhibitions such as ‘Art in the Dunhuang Grottoes’ in cooperation with a Chinese university.

 The most stunning part of Ca’Foscari is the Aula Baratto on the first floor.
 The wide view on Canal Grande made it a very popular place for parties.
 From the terrace, you can see the Rialto bridge on the left and the Accademia bridge on the right.
 I assume that, still today, guests are often distracted by the passing boats.